msnicklous/CommandCatcher/readme.md

 The CommandCatcher monitors the serial interface, receiving ASCII characters as they arrive.
 When the terminating character ('\n', configurable) arrives, the CommandCatcher parses the command into command and parameter strings and calls registered listeners for command processing.
+Each listener should each handle the commands it's interested in while ignoring the rest by simply returning.
 After all listeners have been called, the internal buffer will be reinitialized for the subsequent command.

 If no listeners are registered, the sketch can poll CommandCatcher to determine if a